 Dancing May Be the Best Aerobic Exercise to Reduce Dementia

-Research shows that dancing is a promising candidate for countering the age-related decline in our physical and mental abilities; dancing to improve your memory is now showing up in several studies.
+Research shows that dancing is a promising candidate for countering the age-related decline in our physical and mental abilities; dancing to improve your memory is now showing up in several studies and it will help our balance, as well..
 Aerobic exercise helps in both these areas, but the positive effects of dancing will make you want to sign up for that tap class!

 Even more reason to put on your dancing shoes is what dancing does to the long-term health of our brain.
 Science lesson for today: two significant studies, one involving more than four hundred and seventy older adults found that dancing created significant (by research standards) cognitive changes in the participants when compared to traditional repetitive exercise—biking, walking, swimming.